Biological Sciences

 --

 Our research laboratories are well-equipped to conduct research in all areas of biology, from protein structure to microbiology to animals and plants to ecosystems.
-Graduate students carry out experiments to address challenges in topics such as infectious disease, cancer, water, behavior, and global change.
+Graduate students carry out experiments to address challenges in topics such as infectious disease, cancer, water, animal behavior, and global change.

 The department houses a variety of advanced microscopy, analytical chromatography, computational, and molecular biology equipment.
-Support facilities for growth of microorganisms, greenhouses, and animal care are located within or near to department research buildings, as are facilities for advanced genomics, proteomics, spectroscopy, and crystallography.
+Support facilities for the growth of microorganisms, greenhouses, and animal care are located within or near department research buildings, as are facilities for advanced genomics, proteomics, spectroscopy, and crystallography.
 Of particular note is the Massey Herbarium, which contains over 115,000 specimens.

 Add this course listing feed to your website.